 Aeronautical Use (Commercial) - The Agreement shall identify the required Commercial General Aviation products, services, and/or facilities to be provided by the Operator.
 The Agreement may identify optional General Aviation products, services, and/or facilities that may be provided without the approval of the TTAD.
-The Agreement may also identify additional General Aviation products, services, and/or facilities that may be provided, subject to obtaining the prior written consent of the TTAD.
+The Agreement may also identify additional General Aviation products, services, and/or facilities that may be provided without the approval of the TTAD.